phxgg/lol-client-drop/README.md

 * <b>MacOS:</b>
     * TODO: Create simple debugger for MacOS
-    * or use `ps -A | grep LeagueClientUx` to get app port & auth token
+    * For now, use `ps -A | grep LeagueClientUx` to get app port & auth token